AdobeDocs/campaign-classic.en/help/web/using/static-elements-in-a-web-form.md

 The following types of field are available:

 * Value based on previously provided answers (in the context of the form) or on the database.
 * Hypertext link, HTML, horizontal bar.
-See [Inserting HTML content](#inserting-html-content).
+See [Insert HTML content](#inserting-html-content).
 * Image saved in the resource library or on a server accessible by users.
-See [Inserting images](#inserting-images).
+See [Insert images](#inserting-images).
 * Script executed on client side and/or server side.
 It must be written in JavaScript and be compatible with most browsers to ensure correct execution on the client side.

   >[!NOTE]